Marina225/marina225.github.io/projects.md

 ## My journey

 Before embarking on a research (PhD) journey, I started my IT career path as a backend/data intern and engineer at Urgentem (ADD WEBSITE) in 2019.
 After that I enrolled in a MSc in Data Science during which I worked as a senior data scientist and project manager at [Altifio - Alertiee]().
 I am currently cooperating as a data scientist and advisor at [Newscrypto]().
 I strive to remain being involved with the industry.

+Additionally, since 2021 I am cooperating with [Innorenew CoE]() on various projects with respect to machine learning algorithms in relation to the environment.

 I am a member of [HICUP Lab](https://hicup.famnit.upr.si/) focusing on human computer interaction.

-I am a PhD student at the [University of Primorska](https://www.upr.si/en), more precisely at [FAMNIT](https://www.famnit.upr.si/en) as a member of DIST department.
+As a PhD student at the [University of Primorska](https://www.upr.si/en), more precisely at [FAMNIT](https://www.famnit.upr.si/en), my main focus is on recommender systems, under the supervision of Michael Mrissa and Marko Tkalcic.

 Since 2022 I am in the strokovni ekipi at a [BioPsi Student Conference](https://bio-psi-konferenca.famnit.upr.si/en/).